 Having been exposed to a variety of experiences and perspectives on what it is that social workers actually do, I felt more certain than ever that my rightful place was sitting in a room across from a person, helping them to learn about themselves and their relationships, to feel confident and empowered, to feel grounded in the universe, and to reclaim a sense of well-being that was somehow lost.

 Upon receiving my Master of Science in Social Work degree, and obtaining my LMSW license shortly thereafter, I sought employment at an agency that would encourage me to focus on human connection in my work while embracing my own unique strengths and perspectives on the art of helping others.
-Joining Louis Laves-Webb & Associates has allowed me to do just that.
+Joining Louis Laves-Webb, LCSW, LPC-S & Associates has allowed me to do just that.

 Many people helped me along the way, but most of all, I am indebted to clients who have shared their lives with me, took the risk to be vulnerable, and showed me not only the value of human connection, but the value I have to offer the world.
 Thank you.
 I am not certain what the future brings, but I look forward to the knowledge, wisdom, insight, connection, growth, and sheer experience that all of life’s great wonders and challenges have to offer.
 Mostly, I look forward to helping others find a similar passion for what is and what can be.

-- Patrick Turbiville is a Licensed Master Social Worker, husband, and father of two preciously quirky Chihuahuas, Emmett and Dobie.
-In his spare time, he enjoys books (mostly stuff that makes him feel cultured or like a big ol’ smartypants), music (all kinds), TV and movies (mostly comedy, sci-fi, and political or crime dramas), wasting time with his smartphone, and exploring Austin’s innumerable eateries.
+- Patrick Turbiville is a Licensed Master Social Worker, husband, and father of the preciously quirky Chihuahua, Dobie (R.I.P: Emmett & Hercules).
+In his spare time, he enjoys books (mostly stuff that makes him feel cultured or like a big ol’ smartypants), music (all kinds), TV and movies (mostly comedy, sci-fi/fantasy, and political or crime dramas), wasting time with his smartphone, and exploring Austin’s innumerable eateries.